MHindermann/mas/text/draft.md

 1. Extract the keywords from the sample data set.
 2. Clean the extracted keywords.
-3. Reconcile the extracted keywords with.
+3. Reconcile the extracted keywords with Wikidata and YSO.

-The intended output of this transformation process is...

 These steps are explained in more detail in what follows.